martinthomson/ppm-dap/draft-pda-core.md

 privacy-preserving data-aggregation.
 Each protocol is executed by a large set of clients and a small set of servers.
 The servers' goal is to compute some aggregate statistic over the clients' inputs without learning the inputs themselves.
-This is made possible by "distributing trust" among the servers in such a way that, as long as at least one of them executes the protocol honestly, no input is never seen in the clear by any server.
+This is made possible by distributing the computation among the servers in such a way that, as long as at least one of them executes the protocol honestly, no input is ever seen in the clear by any server.

-The goal of this document is to specify a protocol for executing private aggregation (PA) tasks.
-We begin in {{overview}} with an overview and brief introduction to the underlying cryptographic techniques.
-In the next section ({{pa}}) we specify a generic framework for PA protocols. in {{prio}} we describe the framework's instantiation with Prio {{BC17}}, and in {{hits}} we describe its instantiation with the "heavy hitters" protocol of Boneh et al.
-{{BBCp21}}.

-In section {{security-requirements}} we enumerate the security goals and non-goals of our protocol.
-In section {{operational-requirements}} we list the use cases our system needs to support, how it is configured, and any other operational constraints for the protocol.

 ## DISCLAIMER